2022 Honda Insight hybrid starts $2,000 higher, still gets 52 mpg

 2022 Honda Insight

 The Insight's powertrain consists of a 1.5-liter Atkinson-cycle inline-4 engine, coupled to Honda's two-motor hybrid system.
-Toyota system output remains unchanged, at 151 horsepower.
+Total system output remains unchanged, at 151 horsepower.

 Although Honda has taken away the Insight LX, it's recently added a base Accord Hybrid—effectively making the larger Accord Hybrid just $1,360 more than the Insight.